atomvm/atomvm_lib/examples/lora_example/README.md

 While the [IDF SDK](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) and required tool-chains are not required, they may make life a little easier.

 > Note.
 These instructions assume you have flashed the AtomVM virtual machine and Erlang libraries to your ESP32 device.
-For information about flashing ESP32 devices with the AtomVM virtual machine and libraries, consult the [AtomVM documentation](https://doc.atomvm.net).
+For information about flashing ESP32 devices with the AtomVM virtual machine and libraries, consult the [AtomVM documentation](https://doc.atomvm.org/latest) [Getting Started on the ESP32 platform](https://doc.atomvm.org/latest/getting-started-guide.html#getting-started-on-the-esp32-platform) section.

 ## Getting Started